endlessm/chromium-browser/tools/gn/docs/reference.md

 ## **public_deps**: Declare public dependencies.

 ```
-  Public dependencies are like private dependencies ("deps") but
+  Public dependencies are like private dependencies (see
-  additionally express that the current target exposes the listed deps
+  "gn help deps") but additionally express that the current target
-  as part of its public API.
+  exposes the listed deps as part of its public API.

   This has several ramifications: